meleu/tdd-ruby/objects-methods-and-integers.md

 As we want to work on Integers, we need to check the documentation about the Integer class: <https://ruby-doc.org/current/Integer.html>

-In that page we can see a pretty decent amount of information about Integers, including what they can do.
-In other words, which methods they have.
+In that page we can see a pretty decent amount of information about Integers.Iincluding what they can do, in other words, which methods they have.

 We don't need to read all that page, but use it as a reference when needed.
 As we are suspecting the `Integer#to_s` can help us, now is a good momento to use it.
 So let's take a look at [its documentation](https://ruby-doc.org/current/Integer.html#method-i-to_s) (below I bring only the part related to our problem):